shamil/graphout/README.md

 - Can take any query from Graphite render API
 - HTTPS and HTTP basic authentication
-- Average, maximum and minimum calculation (per query)
+- Average, maximum and minimum calculation (per output)
+- Filter queries (per output)
 - Log, Zabbix and CloudWatch outputs
 - New output modules very easy to write